cloudsftp/blog/content/posts/RAnT_One/index.md

 The last parameter is called `simulate`.
 This parameter is not a struct that implements a trait as the last two parameters.
-Instead, it is a function.
+Instead, it is a function that performs the simulation and analysis of the system function given an initial state and parameters.
 The reason for this is that it is much more performant.
 An analysis showed that embedding the logistic system function into a struct that performed period analysis was magnitudes slower than writing a simulate function, that calles a library function to perform the period analysis.
 This is because of dynamic dispatch.